 The Chatham Islands – where the sun first rises over New Zealand

-Originally colonized by the Moriori people who created a unique lifestyle and society on the islands while living in isolation from the outside world on the abundant natural resources of the sea and land.
+Originally colonized by Moriori people who created a unique lifestyle and society on the islands while living in isolation from the outside world on the abundant natural resources of the sea and land.
+Later European and Maori arrivals brought their own history and traditions which have melded together to create the culture of the Chatham Islands.

-Welcome to the Chatham Islands – there’s a photo opportunity around every corner
+Welcome to the Chatham Islands – there’s a photo opportunity around every corner.

 The Tour Company have been operating tours to the Chatham Islands for over 20 years.

-Tour Inclusions
+Tour Highlights

 Includes: